-Emily is the Director of the Digital Scholarship Lab at University of Rochester’s River Campus Libraries.
+Emily is the Director of Digital Scholarship at University of Rochester’s River Campus Libraries.
 Prior to joining UofR, Emily was the Assistant Director of Digital Pedagogy and Scholarship and a Faculty Teaching Associate in the English Department at Bucknell University.
 Emily is an alum of both the Council on Libraries and Information Resources (CLIR) Postdoctoral Fellowship Program and the EDUCAUSE/CLIR Leading Change Institute.
 As principal investigator for The New York Data Carpentries Library Consortium (NYDCLC) Planning Grant, Emily works with colleagues from Syracuse, Colgate, and Cornell to extend data literacy in central and western New York.
 The grant is funded by the Institute of Museum and Library Services Laura Bush 21st Century Librarian Program.

 Emily holds a doctorate in English from the Graduate Center of the City University of New York, a masters in Shakespearean Studies from King’s College London, and a bachelors in Dramatic Literature, Theatre, and Playwriting, from the CUNY Baccalaureate Program.
 She is also a graduate of the American Academy of Dramatic Arts.